werkshy/passd/README.md

 __DO NOT FORWARD PORTS TO MULTI-USER OR UNTRUSTED SERVERS.__

 Other than that, access to your local password store will go through your local gpg-agent setup, and you'll need a graphical pinentry program set up.
-On OS X, I think this means using GPGTools not the homebrew version of gpg-agent.
+On OS X / brew, this means installing 'pinentry-mac' and setting it in ~/.gnupg/gpg-agent.conf.

 In order to prevent a local or remote attacker from plundering your passwords, we force gpg-agent to drop all stored passphrases before running `pass`.
 If you